AguaClara/aide_gui/README.md

-aide_gui
+# AIDE GUI

-Members:
+## Members:
 * Ashley He
 * Anishka Singh
 * Eldor Bekpulatov

-Working on creating a GUI within Fusion 360 allowing users to design their own AguaClara plant.
+Working on creating a GUI within Fusion 360 to allow users to design their own AguaClara water treatment plant.

-Goals:
+## Goals:
-* (Eldor): Gainzz!
+* Create a minimum viable product by the end of Spring 2018

+## Links to Reports and Presentations